digidotcom/xbee-micropython/samples/remote_manager/send_data_points/README.md

 To run this example you need:

-* One XBee3 cellular module with MicroPython support.
+* One XBee3 cellular module with MicroPython support, running firmware ending in `*11` or newer.
 * One carrier board for the radio module (XBIB-U-DEV or XBIB-C board).
 * A Digi Remote Manager account with the XBee3 cellular device registered in.
 * The XCTU application (available at www.digi.com/xctu).